-Primrose Lodge offer residents the opportunity to benefit from our Mindful Fitness programme.
-Mindfulness is a holistic therapy that has been proven to be a very effective treatment for addiction and its common co occurring illnesses.
+Primrose Lodge offers residents the opportunity to benefit from our Mindful Fitness programme.
+Mindfulness is a holistic therapy that has been proven to be a very effective treatment for addiction and its common co-occurring illnesses.
 Its simplicity means that anyone, regardless of age, sex, mental or physical capacity, can learn how to practise it and implement its principles into their daily lives.
 Mindful fitness assists in the process of repairing cognitive damage, and cultivating a strong and healthy body and mind.

 Mindful Fitness can be adapted to benefit anyone and is especially beneficial to those that suffer from anxiety, negative thinking, depression, obsessive thinking, addiction and trauma.
 By combining mindfulness with fitness, this therapy serves a dual purpose.
 Mindfulness and fitness both aid recovery from addiction and mental health issues.
 When combined together, they provide powerful therapeutic and physical benefits to the individual.